-Richard Thompson's excellent guitar and songwriting camp deep in the magnificent Catskill Mountains of NY State.
-Staff of instructors will include Richard Thompson, Patty Griffin, Tony McManus, Teddy Thompson, Jack Thompson, Sloane Wainwright, Zak Hobbs, Cindy Cashdollar and more.
+Richard Thompson's and Nancy Covey's excellent guitar and songwriting camp deep in the magnificent Catskill Mountains of NY State.
+Staff of instructors will include Richard Thompson, Shawn Colvin, Martin Simpson, Teddy Thompson, Jack Thompson, Sloane Wainwright, Zak Hobbs, Henry Kaiser and more.
 Happy will be teaching fingerpicking arrangements for Bob Dylan songs, among other topics.

 This low-key, welcoming and beautiful guitar camp is deep in the woods in the heart of the Catskills, and home to Jay Ungar's glorious tune "Ashokan Farewell."
-The facilities are rustic but super comfortable and the excellent staff of instuctors will include Mary Flower, Beppe Gambetta, Peter Davis, Jefferson Hamer, Larry Baione and others.
+The facilities are rustic but super comfortable and the excellent staff of instuctors will include Mary Flower, Mike Dowling, Peter Davis, Jefferson Hamer, Larry Baione and others.

 © Copyright Happy Traum - Website designed by Design Intervention Studio